muradbu/winget-script/README.md

 # What's this?

-In this repo I maintain a script ([winget.ps1](https://github.com/muradbuyukasik/winget-script/blob/main/winget.ps1)) of software I may install on a fresh installation of Windows 10 using Winget, and an installation guide for Winget on Windows 10 LTSC which can be found below.
+In this repo I maintain a list ([winget.ps1](https://github.com/muradbuyukasik/winget-script/blob/main/winget.ps1)) of software I may install on a fresh installation of Windows 10 using Winget, and an installation guide for Winget on Windows 10 LTSC which can be found below.

 # Installing Winget on Windows 10 LTSC (IoT) manually